-- Non-profit organizations applying on behalf of a tribe (or tribal entity): A resolution, MOU, or letter, signed by the chairperson of the tribe(s), is required that confirms a California Native American tribe has an established relationship with the applicant, details the status of the current working relationship, affirms the tribe's commitment to the project, and describes how the project outcomes will be utilized by the tribe. - A project proposal that includes tribal cultural sites or resources in shared ancestral territory: For projects that take place on shared ancestral territory, as identified by the applicant and/or through OPC-led tribal consultation, applicants are strongly encouraged to include a description of outreach with other tribes in the project application. - For projects that include active participation or interest from partnering tribes (e.g., through direct project involvement, pass-through funding, or deliverables), a Letter of Commitment, MOU, or Resolution from a high-ranking official within the partnering tribe's government administration must accompany the application to describe the tribe's level of interest, commitment to the project, and intended use of the project's outcomes.
+- Non-profit organizations applying on behalf of a tribe (or tribal entity): A resolution, MOU, or letter, signed by the chairperson of the tribe(s), is required that confirms a California Native American tribe has an established relationship with the applicant, details the status of the current working relationship, affirms the tribe's commitment to the project, and describes how the project outcomes will be utilized by the tribe. - For projects that include active participation or interest from partnering tribes (e.g., through direct project involvement, pass-through funding, or deliverables), a Letter of Commitment, MOU, or Resolution from a high-ranking official within the partnering tribe's government administration must accompany the application to describe the tribe's level of interest, commitment to the project, and intended use of the project's outcomes.
 It should also confirm that the partnering tribe will not seek future SB 1 funding for the same activities or assessment funded or completed by this project.
 Letters of Commitment, MOUs, or Resolutions are not required for tribes with overlapping or adjacent geographic regions that are not actively participating in the proposal.